hantnor/HanDocs/docs/Face Tracking/Beginner/Ears, Tails, Gestures.md

 ### 2. Prefab Edits

-In the **Face Tracking - UE Blendshapes** prefab in your heirarchy, you should find a few sections of components.
+In the `VF_UE_VRCFT` prefab in your heirarchy, you should find a few sections of components.
 Double-click on the **Menu** field and remove the `Disable Hand Gestures` toggle from the menu.

 ![Image](./img3/MENUGIF.gif)